testcontainers/testcontainers-go/docs/features/creating_container.md

 Inside each group, the hooks will be executed in the order they were defined.

 !!!info
-	The default hooks are for logging (applies to all hooks), customising the Docker config (applies to the pre-create hook), copying files in to the container (applies to the post-create hook), and waiting for the container to be ready (applies to the post-start hook).
+	The default hooks are for logging (applies to all hooks), customising the Docker config (applies to the pre-create hook) and copying files in to the container (applies to the post-create hook).

+It's important to notice that the `Readiness` of a container is defined by the wait strategies defined for the container. **This hook will be executed right after the `PostStarts` hook**.
+For consistency with the rest of hooks, the `PreReadies` and `PostReadies` hooks exist, that will apply before and after the execution of the wait strategies, respectively.

 In the following example, we are going to create a container using all the lifecycle hooks, all of them printing a message when any of the lifecycle hooks is called: